 Enzyme sensing illustration

-Nanostructures for Activity-Based Sensing of Enzymes
+Activity-Based Sensing of Biomolecules

 Nanoparticle-enzyme interface diagram